Alpha beta filter: Result

 The following images depict the outcome of the above program in graphical format.
 In each image, the blue trace is the input signal; the output is red in the first image, yellow in the second, and green in the third.
-In the first image, there is very little smoothing, spikes are still very pronounced.
-For the next two images, the output signal is visibly smoother than the input signal and lacks the extreme spikes of the input.
+For the first two images, the output signal is visibly smoother than the input signal and has not as extreme spikes as seen in the input.
 Also, the output moves in an estimate of gradient direction of input.

 The higher the alpha parameter, the higher is the effect of input x and the less damping is seen.
 A low value of beta is effective in controlling sudden surges in velocity.
 Also, as alpha increases beyond unity, the output becomes rougher and more uneven than the input.